 2. Leave them wanting more.

 The difference between someone looking at your work and someone really looking at it is how much you reveal at face value.
 If someone feels like they've seen everything at first glance they will move on quickly.
 With Etsy this is evident in the difference between "clickable" photos and those that aren't.
 I tend to click on interesting photos that leave me wondering what an object is, or what it is made from.
+A good piece of art stops someone in their tracks and holds them for that extra moment.

 3. Find your voice.